g5l/web-playground/pocs/js-lint/README.md

 ## Available Rules
 - `noConsole` — flags any usage of `console.*`.
 - `noDebugger` — flags any `debugger` statements.
+- `indent` — flags lines whose leading spaces are not a multiple of 2 (enforces 2‑space indentation).
+- `maxLineLength` — flags lines longer than 120 characters.

 Rules live under `rules/` and export an object with a `name` and a `run(code, filePath)` function that returns an array of findings.